-- 1. We need to extend our language to describe key elements of value and environmental impact and our feelings about those issues. - 2.
+- 1. We need to extend our common language to be able to describe key values. - 2.
 We build our language by sharing experiences as we work toward common goals. - 3.
 Because of our schools and living communities, many current students have been isolated from direct experiences with resource management and other environmental issues.